uber-go/fx/config/README.md

 ## Environment variables

-YAML provider supports accepting values from the environment in which the process runs.
+The YAML provider supports accepting values from the environment in which the process runs.
 For example, consider the following YAML file:

 ```yaml